OSC/ood-documentation/latest/_sources/enable-desktops.rst.txt

 ==========================

-This installation guide will walk you through setting up an Interactive Desktop app that your users will be able to use to launch a Gnome 2, Mate, or Xfce desktop on a compute node within your HPC cluster.
+This installation guide will walk you through setting up an Interactive Desktop app that your users will be able to use to launch a Gnome 2, Mate, or XFCE desktop on a compute node within your HPC cluster.
 The user should then be able to connect to a running session through their browser using the `noVNC`_ client.